daymeijroos/UXIT-Planner-App/README.md

 Run `npm install` to install all the dependencies.

 You will also need to push and seed the database.
-You can do this by running `npm seed`.
+You can do this by running `npm run seed`.

 After that you can run the project in developer mode with `npm run dev`.